ucmo-cs/GitWorkshop/Workshop.md

 # 9. Next Steps

 This workshop has given you a basic intro to Git and it's usage.
 The best way to learn more Git is to use it on your own projects and homework.
+The official Git book, which you can get in ebook form here: https://git-scm.com/book/en/v2, is a great resource for answering the questions that you may have as you explore Git!!!